-Since July of 2010, a PM2.5 continuous emissions monitor has been operating on the roof of the Health Department at 3140 N street in Lincoln.
+Since July of 2010, a PM2.5 continuous emissions monitor has been operating on the roof of the Health Department at 3140 N Street in Lincoln.
 Funding was in part provided by the Nebraska Department of Environmental Quality.
 Data from this monitor is used to calculate the Air Quality Index (AQI) relative to fine particulate matter air pollution.
 In December of 2012, U.S. EPA strengthened the annual NAAQS for PM 2.5.
 Emissions from cars and trucks account for the majority of PM 2.5 pollution in Lancaster County.
 Recent studies conducted by the Health Effects Institute and other research groups indicate that exposures to traffic-related pollution are likely to be of public health concern and deserve public attention.
 Additional research is needed to fill key gaps in our understanding of emissions, exposure, and health.
 In FY 2015, the LLCHD's Air Quality Program purchased a new PM 2.5 continuous emissions monitor with additional funding received from the Nebraska Department of Environmental Quality.
-In addition, the LLCHD's Air Quality Program will install an investigative ozone monitor in Waverly to monitor ozone for the 2015 ozone season.
+The LLCHD received funding from the Nebraska Department of Environmental Quality to purchase sulfur dioxide (SO2) monitoring equipment.
+An SO2 monitoring site was established near Hallam, NE in December 2016.
+The LLCHD will operate this site for at least three years.